waddupasd123/flappybird-cv/README.md

 2. OpenCV tutorials and code used from [here](https://learncodebygaming.com/blog/tutorial/opencv-object-detection-in-games)

-3. Q-learning model code for Flappy Bird extracted from [here](https://github.com/anthonyli358/FlapPyBird-Reinforcement-Learning)
+3. Q-learning model and code for Flappy Bird from [here](https://towardsdatascience.com/reinforcement-learning-in-python-with-flappy-bird-37eb01a4e786)